gabrieldonadel/unix-config/README.md

-# zsh-config
+# unix-config

-A backup of my personal zsh config
+A backup of my personal zsh config and other unix tools